DasEd955/Stocks-Subreddit-Classifier/README.md

 $env:TAKEMETER_MODEL_DIR = "C:\path\to\takemeter-model"; python app.py
 ```

-The app runs on CPU by default — DistilBERT is small enough for sub-second single-post inference, so no GPU is required to demo it.
+The app runs on CPU by default, DistilBERT is small enough for sub-second single-post inference, so no GPU is required to demo it.
+Alternatively, open `model_notebook.ipynb` in Google Colab & run with free T4 GPU.

 ### Honest Note on Deployed Behavior

-The interface inherits every limitation of the underlying model documented in the [reflection](#reflection-what-the-model-learned-vs-what-was-intended) above — the directional Opinion→Analysis bias and the thin training signal for sarcastic `Low_Quality_Misleading` posts.
+The interface inherits every limitation of the underlying model documented in the [reflection](#reflection-what-the-model-learned-vs-what-was-intended) above.
+The directional Opinion→Analysis bias and the thin training signal for sarcastic `Low_Quality_Misleading` posts.
 It is also **poorly calibrated**: the canonical example posts return confidences in the ≈0.35–0.62 range, and some borderline posts (e.g. the NVDA analysis post) are misclassified at low confidence.
-The interface deliberately surfaces these true, low confidences via the triage hint rather than hiding them behind a single confident-looking label.
+The interface deliberately surfaces these true, low confidences via the triage hint rather than hiding them behind a single confident looking label.

 ---